 Parallel Computing

-In machine learning, there is some inherent randomness (e.g., random starting point when beginning to for the network) and across iterations of training a neural network, error estimates can fluctuate.
-Additionally, in the case of training a neural network on a biological system, like our Populus trichocarpa trees, the origin of some trees might be easier to predict of practical and biological reasons.
-For example, the DNA quality could be a practical reason that the tree origin is uncertain, or a biological reason for uncertainty could be that trees from a large region of the species distribution may be homogeneous genetically.
+In machine learning, unless you use the same trained model repeatedly, there is some inherent randomness in the training process (e.g., random initialization of network weights) and across iterations of training a neural network, error estimates can fluctuate. for biological applications—such as predicting the origin of Populus trichocarpa trees—some origins may be easier to predict due to practical or biological reasons.
+For example, DNA quality may introduce uncertainty in prediction, or certain populations may be genetically more homogeneous than expected.
 Because of this uncertainty and randomness, we want to train the neural network on multiple test sets to get a better understanding of the distribution of origin prediction error.

-For this worked example, we have 5 test sets of Populus trichocarpa trees, each with a different random draw of 10% of individuals where their true origin has been replaced with NA.
-We want to train the neural network with each test set, so that later we can combine results and calculate prediction error from a broader diversity of P. trichocarpa trees.
+For this worked example, we have 5 test sets of P. trichocarpa trees, each with a different random draw of 10% of individuals where their true origin has been replaced with NA.
+The goal is to train the neural network on each test set independently and predict tree origins.
+Later, results can be combined to analyze prediction error across a broader range of trees.
+This case is an example of an "embarrassingly parallel" workload, where multiple models can be trained and tested independently in parallel.
+The Slurm job scheduler enables all these jobs to be submitted at once, drastically reducing total runtime compared to sequential execution.

 Array Jobs#

-The method for solving this embarassingly parallel computing problem is very similar to what we have set up in the last section.
+The method for solving this embarrassingly parallel computing problem is very similar to what we have set up in the last section.
 We will use a Slurm batch script to submit an array of jobs to be executed in parallel by adding the sbatch directive #SBATCH --array=.
-In our case, #SBATCH --array=0-4 which will execute 5 jobs, one for each test_set.
+In our case, #SBATCH --array=0-4 which will execute 5 jobs, one for each test set.
 Let's take a look at the script before we test it out.

 And use the text editor nano to edit it as needed.
 Remember to use hyakalloc to find which accounts and partitions are available to you.
 If you have a compute parition, replace --parition=ckpt with --partition=compute and your job will be scheduled faster because you will be requesting a job on resources you can use with priority access.